 We've been talking about NVIDIA's Project Kal-El, aka Tegra 3, for a few months now, and the company has released some official whitepapers on the architecture and core benefits of the new chip.
 After reading through the documentation, I am left with but one thought: this processor is going to slaughter everything currently on the market.

 It's more than just two additional cores

 One common misconception about new quad-core devices is that they're only adding two more cores.
-That's not entirely true, as the processor architecture as a whole has changed, adding increased performance and a reduced power footprint for each core.

 The successor to the odd little tablet that is the Notion Ink Adam is set to hit the streets in December 2011 and will be featured at CES in January 2012 in Las Vegas, according to Notion Ink founder Rohan Shravan.
 Hardware details for the Adam 2 are pretty scarce right now, but we're hearing rumors that it could include the NVIDIA Tegra 3 quad-core processor and an updated Pixel Qi display that allows for better use in direct sunlight.

 CES 2011 was an occasion for manufacturers to flood the market with a plethora of Android devices, and powering many of them was NVidia's Tegra 2 chip.